TABLE OF CONTENTS

-1. Navigate to the left side of the menu, click Request for Proposals and click the Create from Requisition button.
-The red sticker number on that button shows how many purchase requests can be included in the RFP.
+1. Navigate to the left side of the menu, go to Request for Proposals and click the Create from Requisition button.
+The red number sticker on this button shows how many purchase requests can be included in the RFP.

-2. Choose the location for an RFP and click a Plus sign in the Action column.
+2. Choose the location for the RFP and click the Plus button in the Action column.

 4. Select the due date (until the RFP is valid), desired delivery date, and currency.
 Once done, click the Create button.

-5. On the RFP draft page, you can see the information block and fields for adding suppliers, items.
-Also, you can add comments and notes for the specific RFP.
+5. On the RFP Draft stage, you can see the information block and fields for adding suppliers’ items.
+Also, you can add Comments and Notes for specific RFP.

 6. To add suppliers to your Request for Proposal, click the Add Supplier button and choose from the list of suppliers in Precoro, or add them manually using the Enter Supplier button.

-7. If you need to add more items in addition to those from Purchase Requisition, click the Add Item button to select items from the existing catalog or Add Empty Row to manually add items from outside of the catalog to your RFP, or Import Items to add several items in bulk.
+7. If you need to add more items in addition to those from Purchase Requisition, click the Add Item button to select items from the existing catalog, Add Empty Row to manually add items from the outside of the catalog to your RFP, or Import Items to add several items in bulk.

 8. Once everything is set up, click the Confirm button.

-Suppliers will receive the notification to their mailboxes based on the emails listed in your request for proposal and could complete it on their side.
+Suppliers will receive the notification in their mailboxes based on the emails listed in your request for proposal and can complete it on their side.

 9. You will get an email notification when a supplier submits a proposal.
 You can keep track of suppliers proposals by clicking on the clock/paper symbol in the Status column.